getgoud/getgoud-github.io/README.md

 **What is Slipknot?**

-Slipknot, one of the worlds renowned bands of the Genres Death Metal, Heavy Metal, and Groove Metal
+Slipknot, one of the worlds most renowned bands of the Genres Death Metal, Heavy Metal, and Groove Metal

 Genre Defining Music